 Civilian toll mounts as Syria regime pounds jihadist bastion

-A hospital in the Idlib town of Kafranbel was hit by artillery shells, said David Swanson, a spokesman for the UN humanitarian office.
+A hospital in the Idlib town of Kafranbel was also hit by artillery shells, said David Swanson, a spokesman for the UN humanitarian office.

 “The facility is reportedly out of service due to severe structural damage,” he told AFP.